The Chancellor announced that the Government's National Living Wage will rise to £11.44 an hour in November 2023's Autumn Statement.

 What's the real Living Wage?

-The real Living Wage rate is calculated based on the cost of living.
+The real Living Wage rate is calculated based solely on the cost of living.
 It's a voluntary wage rate, which means employers don't have to pay it, but they can sign up to become a real Living Wage accredited employer.

 There's a higher rate for workers in London to reflect the greater cost of living for people in the capital.

-The real Living Wage is £12 across the UK and £13.15 in London (the London Living Wage).
+The real Living Wage is £12.60 across the UK and £13.85 in London (the London Living Wage).

 Why is it important to pay the real Living Wage?

 Paying the real Living Wage is the single most important thing employers can do to help lift people out of poverty.
 It's the only wage rate that reflects the cost of living.
+The real Living Wage helps to lift people out of poverty, enabling people to have choices, live with dignity and feel included in society.

 At least half a million people in London are paid less than the London Living Wage.
 In-work poverty remains all too common across our capital city.
-By getting accredited as a Living Wage employer, organisations can help tackle this problem and become part of a fantastic movement of people doing business the right way.

 Find out more about the Living Wage on the Living Wage Foundation's website.